Requests to Conduct Research With NASP Members

 E. Signed Memorandum of Agreement.
 This form must be signed by the NASP member making the request.
 If you are not the lead researcher, he or she must also sign this form.
 If this research is a student's thesis or dissertation, both the student and faculty advisor must sign the form.

 F. Signed Faculty Advisor's Approval form.
 This form must be signed by the student's faculty advisor to certify that he or she has read and approved the documents submitted by the student.

 2. Submit all items by email as a single PDF attachment.
 One document in Word is also acceptable, although PDF is preferred.
 If those options are not possible or they would create an undue hardship, some or all of the documents may be sent by fax or U.S. Mail.
 Submit the documents to the NASP Director of Research (contact information is presented below).
 When all required documents have been received, they will be forwarded to the chair of the Research Committee and distributed to committee members for review.
 Please do not submit any documents other than those specified above.

 Bethesda, MD 20814

 Phone: 301-657-0270, ext.
 244

 Requests received by the deadline will be reviewed by the Research Committee and a response given within 60 days of the deadline.
 The request will be denied, approved, or approved pending receipt of revisions.
 In the case of a denied request, the Research Committee will provide a written explanation for its decision.
-See the Review Criteria.
+See the Review Criteria and tips for writing a successful proposal.
 Upon approval, researchers can purchase mailing labels from NASP's mailing list company or from the NASP office, depending upon the nature of the sample.
 Researchers receive a discount on mailing labels.
 Published research based on the use of the sample provided should include an acknowledgment of the role of NASP in making the research possible.
 For more information, please contact the NASP Director of Research by email.